Kinuthia-Claudia/Python_Pool_Game/README.md

 ![YOU WIN](https://github.com/user-attachments/assets/150ac50a-44e3-452d-ab29-0aaf8846dd9c)

 Controls

     Left Mouse Button: Click and hold to charge your shot, then release to shoot.

 Acknowledgments
 We’d like to extend my thanks to the following resources that  supported this project:

      Coding With Russ(Youtube) – For providing helpful tutorials and guidance on Pygame and PyMunk, making the process of creating this game much more approachable.

-Pygame Community – For the wealth of resources, tutorials, and support available online, which were invaluable during development.
+     Pygame Community – For the resources, tutorials, and support available online, which were invaluable during development.

 Conclusion